cmc-aau/hpc-docs/docs/slurm/tldr.md

  - If needed cancel the job using `scancel <jobid>`

 ## Optimize efficiency for next time
-Your job allocation is **entirely yours**, which means you cannot affect other people's jobs in any way, neither can they affect yours.
+The job allocation is **entirely yours**, which means you cannot affect other people's jobs in any way, neither can they affect yours.
 But this also means that you don't want to waste resources which other users could have used instead, especially CPUs (=time).
 How many resources your job needs is trial and error, but ideally what you request should be utilized to the greatest extend possible.
 Hence:

 !!! warning "Always inspect and optimize efficiency for next time!"

     When the job completes or fails, **!!!ALWAYS!!!** inspect the CPU and memory usage of the job in either the notification email or using [these commands](accounting.md#job-efficiency-summary) and adjust the next job accordingly!

-## Choosing the right hardware partition
+## Choosing the right compute node partition
-If the CPU and memory efficiency/usage of a job was >75%, you are allowed to submit to other partitions than the `default-op` partition (`general`, or `high-mem` if you need lots of memory, see [hardware overview](../index.md#hardware-overview)), and you can potentially get things done quicker, which is a win for everyone.
+If the CPU and memory efficiency/usage of a job was >75%, you are allowed to submit to other partitions than the `default-op` partition (`general`, or `high-mem` if you need lots of memory, see [hardware overview](../index.md#slurm-partitions)), and you can potentially get things done quicker, which is a win for everyone.
 But if not, you will waste resources which could have been used by others.
 The `default-op` partition has less memory available per CPU, however the physical CPUs are shared across jobs to help keep them as busy as possible at all times.
 The allocated amount of memory will always be yours and yours alone, on the other hand.
 Many processes will not use all CPUs available for the full duration.
 This depends heavily on the particular software/tools in use and how they are implemented, as well as the actual input data.
 Sometimes there is just nothing you can do, but often there is.
 More details [here](request.md#how-many-resources-should-i-request-for-my-jobs).